Reef Draftsmen Review

 Our Analysis and Test Results

-For hanging out by the water, chilling around the house, or working out back in the garden, the Reef Draftsmen is a perfectly comfortable flop.
-Its soft leather footbed is quick to break-in, while a firm arch gives you a little support and houses a built-in bottle opener (a controversial feature among our testers) on the bottom of the flop.
+For hanging out by the water, chilling around the house, or working out back in the garden, the Draftsmen is a decently comfortable flop.
+Its leather footbed is quick to break in, while a firm yet low arch gives you a little support and houses a built-in bottle opener (a controversial feature among our testers) on the bottom of the flop.
 The strap is a single soft piece of leather, and none of our testers experienced any blisters or chaffing.
 If we had to sum the Draftsmen's comfort level up in one word it would be "adequate".
 None of our testers were extremely impressed or disappointed with this party piece flip flop.

-These flops suffer from a serious tread deficiency compared to more robust models.
+These flops don't have the serious tread that more capable flip flops boast.
 This restricts them to seaside docks, restaurants, sand dunes, and flip-flop-appropriate casual events.
-If you never plan on leaving the maritime environs (and why would you?), you'll be able to go most anywhere you need to go in the Draftsmen.
-If you're more like our testers who wear flip flops every day except for two or three days in January, you'll likely want something with more arch support.
+If you never plan on leaving the maritime environs (and why would you?), you'll be able to go almost anywhere you need to go in the Draftsmen.
+If you're more like our testers who wear flip flops every day except for two or three days in January, you'll likely want something with more arch support and overall stability.

-These flops have the classic look of the casual leather flop made popular by Rainbow at a similar price.
-On the bottom is a built-in bottle opener and, with a little practice, it's easy to open a beer without taking the flop off.
-One tester thought this feature was really cool, but the majority of our testers and our friends agreed that opening a beer with your foot is gross.
+The Draftsmen have the classic look of the casual leather flop made popular by Rainbow at a similar price.
+On the bottom is a built-in bottle opener and, with a little practice, it's easy to open a beer without even taking your shoe off.
+One tester thought this feature was really cool, but the majority of our testers and our friends agreed that opening a beer with your foot is gross and gimmicky.
 Sometimes the bottle opener would even become clogged with mud.